opendr-io/causality/journal.md

 ### Provable predictions so far (total 68):

 Provable meaning the prediction was publshed here some time - days or months - before the CVE was added to a watch-list of exploited vulns.
-I suspect that many of these rated vulns are also being exploited but we have yet to observe or measure the activity.
+I suspect that many of these rated vulns are also being exploited but yet to be observed.

 October 28: Two CVEs were added to the KEV.
 They were rated hot in the August run: